cfm/draft-cfm-circumvention-cap-theorem/draft-cfm-circumvention-cap-theorem.md

    on circumvention infrastructure that lessen its overall availability, whether or not intended as an act of censorship.

-For the workshop, I propose to explore further whether formalisms such as the CAP theorem are useful models and/or measures for the utility and resilience of a censorship-circumvention system such as Tor.
+For the workshop, I propose to explore further whether concepts such as the CAP theorem are useful models and/or measures for the utility and resilience of a censorship-circumvention system such as Tor.